CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/bilingualism_md.md

 default, R uses CRAN as its primary repository, whereas Anaconda uses its own repository by default.

+## reticulate

-## reticulate package lets you run both R and Python together in the R environment.
+The reticulate package lets you run both R and Python together in the R environment.

 R libraries are stored and managed in a repository called CRAN.
 You can download R packages with the install.packages() function